4K1D3V/Pl-Hide-Pro/Group.md

 ## Server

-If you are using the Bungeecord plugin, there is another list called **servers**.
+If you are using the Bungeecord/Velocity plugin, there is another list called **servers**.
 Here you add the server names on which the group can only be inherited or applied.
 The default value is "all".

 ## Inheritance